markusoelhafen/drink/README.md

-# Drinkr Chrome Extension
+# Drink!
+Chrome Extension

-Drinkr is a simple chrome extension to remind you to drink enough during the day.
+Drink! is a simple chrome extension to remind you to drink enough during the day.
 Once started, the extension will show a chrome notification.

 Timespan between notifications can be specified in a simple options panel.